 |Day 8||Depart Spain|

-Day 1: Arrival in Madrid - Evening Tapas Tour
+Day 1: Arrive in Madrid, Evening Tapas Experience

+Welcome to Spain!
 Upon arrival at the nation's capital, you'll enjoy a private transfer to your hotel in the city center.
-Take some time to settle in before heading out to explore.
-You'll definitely want to see some of the highlights like the Puerta del Sol, one of the most historic and expansive plazas in the city.
-There's also Madrid's famous Fountain of Cibeles.
-Located in the city center it features a sculpture completed in 1782 and depicting Cybele, the Greek goddess of fertility, riding in a chariot pulled by lions.
+Take some time to settle in before heading out to explore highlights like the Puerta del Sol, one of the city's most historic and expansive plazas.
+There's also Madrid's famous Fountain of Cibeles, with its 18th-century sculpture depicting Cybele, the Greek goddess of fertility, riding in a chariot pulled by lions.

-In the evening, you'll really dig into Madrid's culture on a food tour.
-A local expert guide will lead you on a two-hour walking excursion that stops at some great tapas bars.
-On this tour, you'll visit Barrio Las Letras, which is known as the "literary quarter."
-This historic neighborhood in the city center was once home to Spanish lit legends like Cervantes and Quevedo.
-Besides visiting some historic sights around here, you'll also stop on Calle Huertas for a bite at one of the many tapas bars that line the street.
+In the evening, you'll dig into Madrid's culture with a local expert guide leading you on a two-hour walking excursion that stops at some great tapas bars.
+You'll visit Barrio Las Letras, known as the "literary quarter," a historic neighborhood in the city center that was once home to Spanish literary legends like Cervantes and Quevedo.
+Besides visiting some historical sites, you'll also stop at Calle Huertas for a bite at one of the many tapas bars that line the street.

-Day 2: Madrid City Tour - Ham Carving & Flamenco Show
+Day 2: Madrid City Walk, Jamón Carving & Flamenco Show

-After breakfast, a private guide will pick you up from your hotel and take you on a half-day walking tour of the city.
-This excursion covers all the highlights from throughout Madrid's long history, from the times of the Habsburgs and the Bourbons to the present day.
-This, of course, includes a stop at the opulent Royal Palace, which is the former residence of the King and Queen of Spain.
-You'll also visit the expansive Plaza Mayor, the shopping area along Gran Vía, and a stroll through El Retiro Park, the "green lung" of Madrid.
+After breakfast, a private guide will pick you up from your hotel and take you on a half-day walk through the city.
+This excursion covers all the highlights of Madrid's long history, from the times of the Habsburgs and the Bourbons to the present day.
+This includes a stop at the opulent Royal Palace, the former residence of the King and Queen of Spain.
+You'll also visit the expansive Plaza Mayor, the shopping area along Gran Vía, and El Retiro Park, the "green lung" of Madrid.

-The tour culminates with a workshop offering delicious insight into one of Spain's most renowned delicacies: Iberico ham.
-On a tasting with an expert, you'll learn to differentiate various types of this cured meat as well as how to properly carve it.
-You'll also learn about the curing process and the pricing structure for the finished product.
-The tasting experience includes samples of three different hams, all of the highest quality.
+The experience culminates with a workshop offering delicious insight into one of Spain's most renowned delicacies: Jamón Iberico.
+On a tasting with an expert, you'll learn to differentiate various types of this cured meat as well as how to carve it properly.
+You'll also learn about the finished product's curing process and pricing structure.
+The tasting experience includes samples of the highest quality of three different hams.

-You'll tour the city with a private guide, stopping for intermittent breaks in Salamanca's cafés for refreshment.
-After experiencing the culture and history of the place, it will be time to hop back in the car for the two-hour drive north to León.
-Upon arrival, you'll check into your hotel and you can relax and recharge after your full day.
+You'll walk through the city with a private guide, stopping for intermittent breaks in Salamanca's cafés for refreshments.
+After experiencing the culture and history of the place, it's time to hop back in the car for the two-hour drive north to León.
+Upon arrival, check into your hotel and relax and recharge after your full day.

 Chat with a local specialist who can help organize your trip.